Cardcaptor Sakura: Clear Card: Anime

-A 22-episode anime television series adaptation aired from January 7 to June 10, 2018 with Morio Asaka, Nanase Ohkawa and Madhouse returning from the original anime series to direct, write and produce the new adaptation, respectively, loosely adapted from the first twenty-eight chapters of the manga.
+A 22-episode anime television series adaptation aired from January 7 to June 10, 2018, with Morio Asaka, Nanase Ohkawa and Madhouse returning from the original anime series to direct, write and produce the new adaptation, respectively, loosely adapted from the first twenty-eight chapters of the manga.
 Kunihiko Hamada replaced Kumiko Takahashi as the character designer from the original series.
 The main cast from the original anime also returns to reprise their roles.
-An original video animation prequel titled Sakura and the Two Bears, which bridges the stories of the "Sakura Card Arc" and the "Clear Card Arc", had its world premiere at Anime Expo on July 1, 2017 and shipped in Japan as a DVD bundled with the special edition of volume 3 of the manga on September 13, 2017.
+An original video animation prequel titled Sakura and the Two Bears, which bridges the stories of the "Sakura Card Arc" and the "Clear Card Arc", had its world premiere at Anime Expo on July 1, 2017, and shipped in Japan as a DVD bundled with the special edition of volume 3 of the manga on September 13, 2017.

 The first opening theme for the series is "Clear" by Maaya Sakamoto, while the first ending theme is "Jewelry" by Saori Hayami.
 Funimation premiered the simuldub on January 24, 2018.
 The second opening theme is "Rocket Beat" by Kiyono Yasuno while the second ending theme is "Rewind" by Minori Suzuki.
 The series was released in Japan on Blu-ray and DVD in eight volumes from May to November 2018.
 In 2019, Funimation released the series in two Blu-ray sets of 11 episodes each in North America on February 5 and July 2.
 Funimation released the complete series in one Blu-ray volume on August 11, 2020.

-Video game
+A sequel was announced at the Sakura Fes event on April 1, 2023, and will adapt the remaining story until its conclusion.

+Other

 Bushiroad and Monster Lab created a mobile game for iOS and Android titled Cardcaptor Sakura: Clear Card Happiness Memories and launched it on October 3, 2019.
 The game's theme song is "Flash" by Maaya Sakamoto.
-In May 2020, Bushiroad and Monster Lab announced they were ending services for the game on June 30, 2020 due to the "state of the game" and "current operations situation."
+In May 2020, Bushiroad and Monster Lab announced they were ending services for the game on June 30, 2020, due to the "state of the game" and "current operations situation."

+To date, two Clear Card drama CDs and two bonus manga stories have been released in Japan.
+Both drama CDs were released with special editions of Clear Card volumes 7 and 8, respectively.
+The first bonus manga story, which is about Sakura and Syaoran going on a date, was released with volume 8 of the Blu-ray release of the Clear Card anime.
+The second, titled "Until We Meet Again", which focused on the long-distance relationship Sakura and Syaoran entered into and maintained during his time back in Hong Kong, was released with a special edition of Clear Card volume 10.
+This special edition also came with a CD containing a song called "Letters Between The Stars;" a duet of Sakura and Syaoran singing about their love for each other.